juandavidzuluaga/doc-otobo-admin/content/ticket-settings/service-level-agreements.rst

    .. note::

       Solution time will not reset if the ticket is reopened.

+Notify by
+    Notify before time limit is reached (in percent).

 Validity \*
    Set the validity of this resource.
 Each resource can be used in OTOBO only, if this field is set to *valid*.
 Setting this field to *invalid* or *invalid-temporarily* will disable the use of the resource.